rwydaegh/goliat/docs/advanced_features.md

-# Codebase Features: A Comprehensive Deep-Dive
+# Advanced Features: A Deeper Dive

-This document details the architecture and workflow of the key operational features of the codebase, focusing on the graphical user interface (GUI), logging, session management, and the profiling/timing system.
+This section details the architecture and workflow of the key operational features of the codebase, focusing on the graphical user interface (GUI), logging, session management, and the profiling/timing system.

-## 1. High-Level Workflow
+## 1. High-level workflow

 The application is designed to run scientific studies (e.g., Near-Field, Far-Field) which can be time-consuming.
 To provide user feedback and manage complexity, the system employs a multi-process architecture.